 - Keep ’em from peeking

-- Ornaments and decorations: The best gift card wrapping can be used long after the gift card itself has been redeemed.
+The best gift card wrapping can be used long after the gift card itself has been redeemed.
 Many popular gift-card holders come in the form of tree ornaments — keepsakes to be appreciated year after year.
 Seastone manufactures several of these, and the products are only available through retail distributors, which include Wal-Mart, The Home Depot, Walgreens and Kroger stores.
-Victorian Trading’s animated music boxis a beautiful ornament and gift card holder in one ($7.99 plus shipping).
+Victorian Trading’s animated music box is a beautiful ornament and gift card holder in one ($7.99 plus shipping).
 Or you can make one yourself: Stick the gift card in a balloon, blow it up, draw some snowflakes on it, add an ornament hook.
 Voila!
 You’ve got a fun, pretty gift card wrapper, with an added noisemaker bonus: The recipient has to pop it to get it open.
-(See our “3 fun ways to wrap gift cards” video for more.)
+(See our “3 fun ways to wrap a gift card” video for more.)

-- Let them eat candy: A gift card is grand, but a gift card wrapping in the form of candy is dandy.
-For $5 to $10 on top of the gift card price, you can sweeten the deal with a miniature box of Godivachocolates.
+A gift card is grand, but a gift card wrapping in the form of candy is dandy.
+For $5 to $10 on top of the gift card price, you can sweeten the deal with a miniature box of Godiva chocolates.
 Yum!

-- The gift card extravaganza: One great way to creatively wrap gift cards comes in the form of a wallet or purse with several gift cards enclosed.
+One great way to creatively wrap gift cards comes in the form of a wallet or purse with several gift cards enclosed.
 After all, who wouldn’t enjoy a wallet that’s already filled with spending money for their favorite stores?
-For kids and teens, fill the wallet with a variety of gift cards in small increments to favorite fast-food places — McDonald’s, Taco Bell and Papa John’s — and in larger increments for iTunes, Old Navy and the local mall.
+For kids and teens, fill the wallet with a variety of gift cards in small increments to favorite fast-food places — McDonald’s, Taco Bell, and Papa John’s — and in larger increments for iTunes, Old Navy, and the local mall.

 “The best gift card wrapping can be used long after the gift card itself has been redeemed.”